fabiomirandaa/ngx-image-viewer/README.md

 import { AppComponent } from './app.component';

 // Import your library
-import { ImageViewerModule } from 'ng2-image-viewer';
+import { ImageViewerModule } from 'ngx-image-viewer';

 @NgModule({
   declarations: [